Having a second screen can help you see several open apps at once. You can also connect a projector so that everyone in the room can see your screen.

-Swipe in from the right edge of the screen, tap Search (or if you're using a mouse, point to the upper-right corner of the screen, move the mouse pointer down, and then click Search), and then enter Taskbar and Navigation in the search box.
+Swipe in from the right-hand edge of the screen, tap Search (or if you're using a mouse, point to the top-right corner of the screen, move the mouse pointer down, then click Search), then enter Taskbar and Navigation in the search box.

 Tap or click Taskbar and Navigation.